MXV3A/BW16-OTA-Updates/README.md

 ### 6 - Start the OTA
 Edit start.bat to add the right port, ip address, and filename, or call the .exe directly.
 #### For UploadServer use command:
-    upload_ota -f [filename] -i [chip ip address] -p [port]
+    UploadServer -f [filename] -i [chip ip address] -p [port]
 #### For DownloadServer use command:
     DownloadServer [port] [filename]
-Alternatively there's a Python file with the same functionality in the UploadServer folder (for Linux).
+Alternatively there's a Python file with the same functionality in the UploadServer folder.
 ### 7 - Repeat the OTA
 Updating over the air should work infinite times, as long as the updated binaries contain OTA functionality.